-Working on your supplied hard copy pages, I annotate in red pen, identifying amendments within the text and margins.
+Annotating supplied hard-copy pages in red pen, amendments are identified within the text and in the margins.
 This physical copy is then returned to you to select and make adjustments to your master version.

 Using electronic ‘track changes’, I work on supplied digital Microsoft Word files, identifying required or suggested amendments in standard digital annotation, and then emailing the newly-saved file to you to ‘accept’ or ‘reject’ changes.

 Similar to the above Word/text documents, supplied PDFs are marked-up electronically and returned, so you can edit your master version.

 Depending on your preference, proofreading comments are either annotated on electronic screenshot PDFs of web pages or provided as an itemised list of amendments.

 If your organisation adheres to specific guidelines or a ‘house style’, your documents can be read in conjunction with these.